APRIL 8, 2026ERA · payer requirements

 • Do secondary and crossover claims stay visible as open reconciliation work after the primary post?

-• For Spravato or other specialty-dispensed therapies, have you confirmed the current code, benefit pathway, and remittance destination for the actual payer workflow in use?
+• For TMS, Spravato, or other specialty therapies, have you confirmed the current code set, session or treatment limits, payer policy, benefit pathway, and remittance destination for the actual workflow in use?

 If several of those answers are uncertain, the clinic probably does not have one isolated posting problem.
 It has a reconciliation-design problem.